 A New Venue

-Another boost in the orchestra's pride occurred in 1980, with the completion of the Madison Civic Center.
+Another change occurred in 1980, with the completion of the Madison Civic Center.
 The search for an adequate performance space was ancient history by the time Johnson arrived in Madison.
 Under Prager, orchestra concerts had moved constantly from venue to venue, settling more or less permanently into the attractive but boomy confines of the Masonic Temple Auditorium in the late 1930s.
 Under Heermann, the orchestra and chorus had performed almost exclusively on the cramped stage of the Central High School Auditorium.
 This space, which was later renovated and renamed MATC Auditorium, remained the orchestra's primary home through the 1960s and 1970s, but Johnson occasionally moved concerts to the Masonic Temple or the University Stock Pavilion.
 Though the Stock Pavilion had fine acoustics and could seat many more audience members than any other space in town, it was impossible to forget that the primary purpose of this building was not music.
 This was especially apparent during one of soprano Eileen Farrell's visits to Madison, recalls Johnson.
 She arrived in 1969 to do a concert with the orchestra, which was moved to the Stock Pavilion to accommodate a large crowd.
 When the orchestra arrived for the dress rehearsal, they found that someone had neglected to move a large wagon filled with very ripe manure, at the far end of the hall, but still "stinking to high heaven."
 When she arrived at the rehearsal, Johnson apologized profusely to Farrell about the smell.
 According to Johnson, she was a consummate professional about the whole thing until she started to giggle uncontrollably during the first number (the aria "Ritorna vincitor" from Aida), eventually breaking down completely, and commenting that "At least my vocal chords are being well-fertilized."

 The Madison Civic Center was part of Madison's urban renewal efforts in the 1970s: every bit as much a contentious political issue in its day as today's Overture Project.
 The Civic Center was constructed around the Capitol Theater, a 2000-seat auditorium built in the 1920s, the heyday of Vaudeville and silent movies.
 Renovated as the Oscar Mayer Theatre, a multipurpose hall, this space became the orchestra's home.
 The MSO inaugurated the new hall on February 23, 1980, with a gala concert that featured soprano Martina Arroyo, and a performance of Beethoven's Symphony No.9.
 While some of the acoustical problems of the Oscar Mayer Theatre became obvious immediately, this new hall opened up enormous new possibilities for the orchestra.
 The stage of MATC Auditorium was simply not big enough to accommodate a large chorus and orchestra.
 MATC Auditorium also severely limited the size of the audience: most MSO concerts in the late 1970s were given twice to accommodate more audience members.
-With a stage more than double the size of MATC, the Oscar Mayer Theatre could hold the large forces—300 or more musicians—necessary to perform works like the Verdi Requiem or Prokofiev's Alexander Nevsky Cantata.
+With a stage more than double the size of MATC, the Oscar Mayer Theatre could hold the large forces - 300 or more musicians - necessary to perform works like the Verdi Requiem or Prokofiev's Alexander Nevsky Cantata.
 The string section grew by several players within a few years of the move to the Civic Center, and the chorus grew as well.
-Like the change to professional status, the move to the new hall—a grandly designed and impressive space, despite its shortcomings—also had the effect of kindling pride in orchestra and increasing musical quality.
+Like the change to professional status, the move to the new hall - a grandly designed and impressive space, despite its shortcomings - also had the effect of kindling pride in orchestra and increasing musical quality.

 Opera in Madison